Liampronan/DualCameraKit/README.md

 - This library works on-device only!
 Simulator (including previews) doesn't have access to camera.
   - There's a TODO for simulator support via mocking

+# References

+This project was adapted from Apple's code in [`AVMultiCamPiP: Capturing from Multiple Cameras`](https://developer.apple.com/documentation/avfoundation/avmulticampip-capturing-from-multiple-cameras).
+Some significant updates here: this library ported the functionality to SwiftUI, including using a dual-stream approach vs. Apple's approach of mixing together both streams into a single CVPixelBuffer containing both camera sources.

 # License
+This project is available under the [MIT License](LICENSE.md).